vva2/programming-llms-hw3/README.md

 ### Tasks

-- use gmail api to send email
-- add search tool
 - invoke with structured is returnining None. why?
 - use command line library
 - error handling
 - fix the safety checks
 - accept recipient email user input
+- Add a system message to confirm before executing the tool